WICG/navigation-api/README.md

 This is done through:

 - Ensuring that app history entries map directly to the specification's existing history entries.
-The `appHistory.entries` API only presents a subset of them, namely same-frame, same-origin contiguous ones, but each is backed by an existing entry.
+The `appHistory.entries` API only presents a subset of them, namely same-frame contiguous, same-origin ones, but each is backed by an existing entry.

 - Ensuring that traversal through app history always maps to a traversal through the joint session history, i.e. a traversal which is already possible today.

 ### Correspondence with session history entries

 An `AppHistoryEntry` corresponds directly to a [session history entry](https://html.spec.whatwg.org/#session-history-entry) from the existing HTML specification.
-However, not every session history entry would have a corresponding `AppHistoryEntry` in a given `Window`: `AppHistoryEntry` objects only exist for session history entries which are same-origin to the current one, and contiguous.
+However, not every session history entry would have a corresponding `AppHistoryEntry` in a given `Window`: `AppHistoryEntry` objects only exist for session history entries which are same-origin to the current one, and contiguous within that frame.

 Example: if a browsing session contains session history entries with the URLs